Djong: European age of discovery

 Florentine merchant Giovanni da Empoli (1483–1517), one of the first Italian agents to join a Portuguese armada to India in 1503–1504, said that in the land of Java, a junk is no different in its strength than a castle, because it had three and four boards, one above the other, which cannot be harmed with artillery.
 They sail with their women, children, and family, and everyone has room for themselves.

-Passing by Pacem (Samudera Pasai Sultanate) the Portuguese came across two junks, one is from Coromandel, which is captured immediately, and the other is from Java which weighed about 600 tons, near Polvoreira (likely Pulau Berhala, 160 miles from Malacca, between Belawan, Medan and Lumut, Perak).
+Passing by Pacem (Samudera Pasai Sultanate) the Portuguese came across two junks, one was from Coromandel, which was captured immediately, and the other was from Java which weighed about 600 tons, near Polvoreira (likely Pulau Berhala, 160 miles from Malacca, between Belawan, Medan and Lumut, Perak).
 The junk carried 300 Javanese "Moors" (Muslims) on board.
 The Portuguese sent out small boats to approach it, and ordered it to halt but it promptly opened fire on the fleet, its crew hurling down spears, arrows, stones, gunpowder pots, and flammable materials.
 Afonso de Albuquerque approached it with his entire fleet.

-The Portuguese began firing on the junk, but the cannonball bounced off the hull, then the junk sailed away.
+The Portuguese began firing on the junk, but the cannonball bounced off the hull, and then the junk sailed away.
 The Portuguese ships then fired on the junk's masts causing them to fall.
 Near dawn, Flor de la Mar (the highest Portuguese carrack) caught up and rammed the junk, while firing artilleries which killed 40 of the junk's crew.
-The junk was so tall that Flor de la Mar's rear castle could barely reach its bridge, and the Portuguese does not dare to board it.
-Their bombard shots did not damage it because it has 4 layers of board, while the largest Portuguese cannon could only penetrate no more than 2 layers.
+The junk was so tall that Flor de la Mar's rear castle could barely reach its bridge, and the Portuguese did not dare to board it.
+Their bombard shots did not damage it because it had 4 layers of board, while the largest Portuguese cannon could only penetrate no more than 2 layers.
 When the Portuguese tried to grapple it and attack in close combat, the crew set fire to their junk, forcing the Portuguese to pull away.
 During the escape, the junk's crew tried to put out the fire with great difficulty.

 After two days and two nights of fighting, Albuquerque decided to break the two rudders at the side of the vessel, causing it to surrender.
-Once aboard, the Portuguese found the king of Pasai, whom Albuquerque hoped he could be made a vassal for trading.
+Once aboard, the Portuguese found Prince Geinal (or Zeinal), the son of the king of Pasai who was deposed by his relative.
+Albuquerque hoped he could be made a vassal for trading.
 They also gained such an admiration for the junk and its crew and nicknamed it O Bravo (lit.
 "The Brave").
 The Portuguese crew pleaded with Fernão Pires to convince Albuquerque that the crew should be spared and viewed vassals of Portugal who were simply unaware of who they were actually fighting.
 Albuquerque eventually agreed to this.